rastersize/ObjectiveHub/Documentation/Index.markdown

 	}

 You will probably not want to just add the repositories (of the type `CDOHRepository`) to the mutable array in your code as that would lead to duplicates if `-loadData` is called twice.

+The block will most probably not be called on the main thread so if you need to update any GUI-element please make sure you do so on the main thread.
+That is, do something like `[self performSelectorOnMainThread:@selector(updateMyGUI) withObject:nil waitUntilDone:NO]`.
+For more information please see the blocks section in the CDOHClient class documentation.